cypriendz/Data-Structures-University-Project-Java/README.md

-# CS-187-Umass-Amherst-Data-Structure-Projects
+# Data Structure Univeristy Projects in Java
-This is a collection of projects completed for Umass Amherst's CS-187 Data Structures course.
+This is a collection of projects completed for Umass Amherst's Data Structures course.